 - Go to the WEBSITES > Advanced Security page.

-- In the Clickjacking Protection section, identify the Service for which you want to enable clickjacking protection and click Edit next to it.
+- In the Clickjacking Protection section, identify the service you want to enable clickjacking protection for, and click Edit next to it.
 The Edit Clickjacking Protection window appears.

 - Set Status to On.

-- Select the appropriate option next to Render Page Inside Iframe to specify how the page should be rendered in a iframe.
+- Select the appropriate option next to Render Page Inside Iframe to specify how the page should be rendered in an iframe.

 - If Render Page Inside Iframe is set to Allowed Origin, specify the page/URL in the Allowed Origin URI field that needs to be displayed when embedded in the iframe.

 - Click Save.